heethesh/Balance-Bot/README.md

 Team ID: **eYRC-BB#2403** |
 First prize winner at National Level e-Yantra Robotics Competition 2016-17 conducted by IIT Bombay, India and sponsored by MHRD, Government of India

-Refer the wiki folder for further details on the working of the robot.
+Refer the wiki folder for further details on the working of the robot and all the task submissions.

 Watch the video demonstration here: www.youtube.com/heethesh19 [COMING SOON]